lxhom/GitHubCopy/README.md

 # WIP
 ## Introduction

 GitHubCopy is a simple TypeScript program that generates Markdown code.
 Combined with the free service GitHub Pages, you can integrate a <kbd>Copy code</kbd> button or link directly into your Markdown files.
 The button/link is completely customizable because it's just a regular URL.
+No servers needed.
 No additional files needed.
 The only visible modification you need to add to your Markdown files is a little arrow.
-It looks like this:
+It would look like this:

 > ```class Animal extends Dog;```
 >